tgnemecek/core-website/src/collections/pages/learning.md

 explanation:
   text: >-
-    TEACHERS, STUDENTS and PARENTS: Use The Balancing Act's proven tools to meet the extraordinary challenges of this unbalanced, topsy-turvy world where Teachers have become front-line workers, Parents have become at-home teachers, and Students are struggling just to continue learning.
+    TEACHERS, STUDENTS and PARENTS: Use The Balancing Act's proven tools to meet the extraordinary challenges of this topsy-turvy world where Teachers have become front-line workers, Parents have become at-home teachers, and Students are struggling to continue learning.

     FOR FREE: 1) Assessment of your greatest stress-management strength & weakness; 2) Special Learning report; 3) instructional video.

     FOR MORE INFO: Contact us via message link below--OR take a Premium Profile to get a full report on your personal strengths and weaknesses...attend our special seminars for adults in transition...or sign up for our life-changing implementation program.

-    CONTACT US to explore how to become a CERTIFIED TEACHER who enriches your students with The Compass Course and other Core Learning programs.
+    CONTACT US to become a CERTIFIED TEACHER who enriches your students with The Compass Course and other Core Learning programs.
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600804117/abdelkader-ft-CcZzQcYGYC4-unsplash_jvaahu.jpg
 benefits: >-